 State Department of Health Provides Weekly Update on COVID-19

-HARRISBURG, Pa. – On Tuesday, the Pennsylvania Department of Health provided a weekly COVID-19 update as of Monday, January 10.
+HARRISBURG, Pa.– On Tuesday, the Pennsylvania Department of Health provided a weekly COVID-19 update as of Monday, January 17.

-“Getting a booster dose of COVID-19 vaccine is the best thing we can do to help the healthcare workers across the state who are overwhelmed by the number of patients with COVID-19 who need specialized and extensive care as hospitals are nearing capacity,” Acting Secretary of Health Keara Klinepeter said.
-“Sadly, the risk of hospitalization due to COVID-19 is significantly higher for those that are unvaccinated.
+“In Pennsylvania, we are carefully tracking post-vaccination, often called breakthrough, data which continues to show that getting vaccinated against COVID-19 is the most effective way to prevent severe illness, hospitalization, and death,” Acting Secretary of Health Keara Klinepeter said.
+“The odds are clearly stacked in favor of people who are vaccinated,” Klinepeter said.
+“We also know that vaccine boosters provide a greater level of protection from severe illness and death.
+That’s why we strongly recommend everyone 12 and older to get a booster dose now.”

-“While initial data suggest that fewer patients are being admitted specifically for COVID-19, there are more patients who test positive upon arrival,” Klinepeter said.
-“In talking to healthcare workers and hospital leaders, it is clear that regardless of why they are admitted to the hospital, every patient with COVID-19 places significant strain on healthcare workers because they require additional care and precautions such as isolation and PPE.
+Post-vaccination data between Jan.
+1, 2021 and Jan.
+4, 2022, and additional information is now posted online at: PA Post-Vaccination Data highlighting that unvaccinated or not fully vaccinated individuals accounted for:

 Weekly Update